Shadows cast by a class of rotating black bounces with an anisotropic fluid

-For Cases 2, 3, and 4 (Figs. \ref{shadow_case2}, \ref{shadow_case3}, and \ref{shadow_case4}, respectively), the shadow becomes increasingly deformed and shifted to the right as $a$ increases, as in the Kerr case, but for large $a$ it takes on a cusped, triangle-like shape with a rounded side.
+Given the behavior shown in Fig. \ref{fig:shadows_examples}, we now focus on the case of an observer located in the equatorial plane, where for a certain value of the rotation parameter $a\neq 0$ the deformation of the shadow is most prominent.
+We present our results graphically: Fig. \ref{fig:shadows} displays the contours of the shadows obtained for different values of the parameter $a$ in each of the cases detailed in Sec. \ref{sec:rotating_black_bounces}, while Fig. \ref{fig:ray_tracing} shows the corresponding ray-tracing image for a representative value of $a$ in each case.
+We can see that: {\roman{enumi}} \begin{enumerate} \item For case 1 (Fig. \ref{shadow_case1}), the shadow has an abrupt change in size when the black bounce loses its horizon, because at that point the shadow goes from being formed solely by the photon sphere present outside the throat (which from here forms an opened curve, like in the Kerr case \cite{kerr_naked}) to being closed by the wormhole throat, which now forms the rest of the shadow boundary.
+As a consequence, its size is reduced to 3 orders of magnitude.
+The resulting image obtained with the ray-tracing method for this case with a very small shadow is shown in Fig. \ref{ray_tracing_case1}. \item For cases 2, 3, and 4 (Figs. \ref{shadow_case2}, \ref{shadow_case3}, and \ref{shadow_case4}, respectively), the shadow becomes increasingly deformed and shifted to the right as $a$ increases, as in the Kerr case, but for large $a$, it takes on a cusped, trianglelike shape with a rounded side.
 These cusped shadows are not new for rotating wormholes, as can be seen in \cite{throat_1,throat_4,cusped_3,cusped_4}.
-Before the cusped form, there is a D-shaped shadow for a critical value of $a$ in Cases 2 and 3, but not in Case 4.
-In all these cusped cases, the curves have two different parts that came from different and disconnected ranges of the coordinate $r$ of the maximum approach, involving two distinct families of unstable spherical orbits.
-Both curves are large, but we cut them at the intersection, which represents the shadow boundary, as can be seen in Figs. \ref{ray_tracing_case2}, \ref{ray_tracing_case3}, and \ref{ray_tracing_case4}.
+Before the cusped form, there is a D-shaped shadow for a critical value of $a$ in cases 2 and 3, but not in case 4.
+In all these cusped cases, the curves consist of two distinct parts arising from different and disconnected ranges of the coordinate $r$ of closest approach, corresponding to two separate families of unstable spherical orbits.
+Both curves are large, but we cut them at their intersection, which represents the shadow boundary, as confirmed by the ray-tracing method in Figs. \ref{ray_tracing_case2}, \ref{ray_tracing_case3}, and \ref{ray_tracing_case4}.